SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="m9JjGXq_ha-6" -->
 We see how the dihedral angles are distributed.
-The histrograms are not perfect in this example because we ran the simulation only with a few time steps.
+The histograms are not perfect in this example because we ran the simulation only with a few time steps.
 <!-- #endregion -->